Adaptive Beam Broadening for DoA Estimation in Dynamic and Resource-Constrained DFRC Systems: Simulation Studies

 We illustrate the technique when the number of RF chains available for sensing is $M = 3$ and the number of stages $N_{stg} = 3$.
 We present the individual and cumulative beam patterns for $M=3$ beams, $MN_{stg}=9$ non-windowed beams, and $MN_{stg}=9$ windowed beams in Fig. \ref{fig:25s_3b_multistage_win_beampatterns}.

 In Fig. \ref{fig:25s_3b_multistage_win_beampatterns} (a), while naively sensing with $3$ beams, we note that a number of beam null positions are present in the FOV where the power drops by nearly $30$ dB.
 While this is remediated to a certain extent in Fig. \ref{fig:25s_3b_multistage_win_beampatterns} (b) by sensing stage-wise and increasing the beam count to $9$, the cumulative beam pattern still shows power drop in certain directions which results in inconsistent sensing.
-In Fig. \ref{fig:25s_3b_multistage_win_beampatterns} (c), the $9$ beams are windowed adaptively such that the entire FOV is within the main lobes of beams.
+In Fig. \ref{fig:25s_3b_multistage_win_beampatterns} (c), the $9$ beams are windowed adaptively such that the FOV coverage is more uniform, with a trade-off in the power along the beam peak directions compared to the non-windowed case.

 We consider three targets at comparable ranges of $450$ m, $500$ m and $550$ m, velocities of $1$ m/s, $-2$ m/s and $3$ m/s and identical radar cross-section (RCS) of $2$ dBsm.
 The $3$ targets are positioned at $+41^{\circ}$, $+7^{\circ}$, and $-21.5^{\circ}$.
 These directions are chosen such that they are positioned along the beam peak, off-beam peak and beam null, respectively.
 For the three transmit beam configurations discussed earlier, DoA estimation is then performed on the received signal.
 The resulting angular spectra for the three beam patterns are shown in Fig. \ref{fig:25s_3b_3stg_3tgt_illustration}.
 In both $M$ beams and $MN_{stg}$ cases, the targets at beam peak and average beam power directions have peaks distinctly above the noise floor and are estimated correctly.
 However, the peak for the target at the beam null direction $-21.5^{\circ}$ is buried in the noise floor in the above two configurations, whereas it is estimated correctly in the $MN_{stg}$ windowed case due to the uniform performance across the FOV.